A Short Summary of the Medieval Poem ‘Pearl’

 If you’re looking for a modern translation of the poem, Simon Armitage has recently produced a modern translation of Pearl; to read the poem in its original Middle English, we recommend Sir Gawain And The Green Knight/Pearl/Cleanness/Patience (Everyman’s Library (Paper)), which also contains three other classic Middle English poems from the fourteenth century.

-Continue to explore the world of medieval literature with our short introduction to The Canterbury Tales, our interesting facts about Magna Carta, and the fascinating early medieval English poem The Owl and the Nightingale.
+Continue to explore the world of medieval literature with our short introduction to The Canterbury Tales, our interesting facts about Magna Carta, the fascinating story of the Vinland sagas (or how Iceland discovered America 500 years before Columbus), and the fascinating early medieval English poem The Owl and the Nightingale.

 Image: Gawain Poet (fl. c.1375–1400), manuscript painting [as the father in Pearl], author unknown, Wikimedia Commons.